 Quantitative Analysis

 It includes the Halo method, which is quite similar to the zone inhibition technique.
 The zone inhibition technique is routinely used in laboratories to study the antimicrobial activity of antibiotics against particular organisms.
-The Halo method is a bit modified method.
-But it has basic steps similar to the zone of inhibition test.

 First, the inoculum of the test microbe is carefully poured into the molten agar before adding the test piece.
 Then as the agar medium and inoculum solidify, the microbiologist or biotechnologists add a piece of fabric to it and then place it for incubation.
 After inhibition, another task is observing and analyzing inhibition.
 These are basic follow-up steps of the Halo method.